 Sitting Room.
 4.5 x 4 (14'9" x 14'9")

 With laminate flooring, front south facing window, ceiling light, power points, radiator and ornate cast iron fireplace on a tiled hearth, TV & Sky sockets.
 Door to store room.

 Store Room/Office.
 3.3 x 4.
 7 (11' x 15'6")

-This room was previously used as an office and so has Broadband access, ceiling light, radiator and power points.
+This room was previously used as an office (as marked on floor plan) and so has Broadband access, ceiling light, radiator and power points.

 Kitchen.
 5.5 x 4 (18'1" x 14'9")

 A large farmhouse styled kitchen with plenty of room for a large dining table.
 Wooden waxed units with wooden worktops.
 Belfast sink with antique style taps.
 Electric oven and new electric hob.
 8' wide floor to ceiling dresser with plenty of shelving and storage cupboards.
 Ample power points and plumbing for dishwasher.
 Solid fuel stove with back boiler, on a slate hearth, with wooden surround (reclaimed from local Aglish church confessional), with large cupboards either side.